Neoteroi/BlackSheep-Docs/docs/cli.md

 ![CLI help](./img/cli-help.png)

-To display the help of a specific commands group, use the command group name followed by `--help`, like in the following example:
+To display the help of a specific command group, use the command group name followed by `--help`, like in the following example:

 ![blacksheep templates --help](./img/cli-group-help.png)